 - Reimbursement for such a disaster is equal to the average daily participation (the number of meals normally served) multiplied by the average combined State and federal reimbursement rate received by the school/district in the month prior to the closure, multiplied by the number of days the school/district is closed.
 Please use the Application for Meal Reimbursement During Disaster (DOC).

-Further, schools and districts are also allowed flexibility regarding the use of United States Department of Agriculture (USDA) commodities during a State or federally declared disaster (Title 7, Code of Federal Regulations, Part 250; Commodity Administrative Manual, Chapter 6), with prior approval from the California Department of Education (CDE):
+Further, schools and districts are also allowed flexibility regarding the use of United States Department of Agriculture (USDA) Foods during a State or federally declared disaster (Title 7, Code of Federal Regulations, Part 250; Food Distribution Program Administrative Manual, Chapter 6), with prior approval from the California Department of Education (CDE):

-- Disaster relief organizations may designate schools as community feeding sites or request schools to provide their commodities to other feeding sites.
+- Disaster relief organizations may designate schools as community feeding sites or request schools to provide their foods to other feeding sites.
 USDA commodities are to be released upon request to recognized disaster relief organizations such as the American Red Cross or the Governor’s Office of Emergency Services.
-Management Bulletin 02-401 (March 2002) provides complete information regarding commodity usage during a disaster.
+Management Bulletin 02-401 (March 2002) provides complete information regarding USDA Foods usage during a disaster.

 If you have questions regarding school meal disaster relief policies, please contact your Field Services Child Nutrition Consultant at 800-952-5609 or 916-322-3609.

 For more information about USDA Foods issues from the CDE, Nutrition Services Division, contact Greg Heilner, Food Distribution Manager, at 916-323-7175 or by e-mail at firstname.lastname@example.org.

 If you need assistance with pending disaster relief reimbursement claims, please contact Child Nutrition Fiscal Services at 916-322-8330.